The Evolution of Version Control System (VCS) Internals

 - Mercurial Wiki (Nodeid)

 In this article, we provided a technical comparison of some historically relevant version control systems.
-If you have any questions or comments, feel free to reach out to email@example.com.
+To continue learning about the internals of other important VCS, check out Part 2 of this article.

 If you're interested in learning more about how Git's code works, check out our Baby Git Guidebook for Developers.